 Electronic records may be used.
-If they are used, then they must be available to the department at the time of an inspection; and, if the electronic attendance records are not available during an on-site inspection, then the center is in violation of this rule.
+If electronic attendance records are used, then they must be available to the department at the time of an inspection.
+If the electronic attendance records are not available during an on-site inspection, then the center is in violation of this rule.